- Victor Clark

 Clinical graphology consulting, research and teaching.

-For twenty-four years I have been a clinical graphologist consulting to psychotherapists, using projective tests of handwriting as adjunct psychological assessments for psychiatric examinations.
+For twenty-four years I have been a clinical graphologist consulting to psychotherapists, using projective tests of handwriting as adjunct psychological assessments for psychiatric examination and executive assessment.
 In response to the growing epidemic in mass shootings and domestic violence, I also specialized in violence threat assessment in criminal justice for law enforcement and attorneys.

 Initially I used handwriting analysis for career coaching and executive assessments from 1980-1995, building my practice while also employed with the University of Kansas Libraries (1983-1990) primarily involved with library automation.
 I was inspired by clinical graphologist Dr. Graumann, supervising psychologist at the world renowned center for dynamic psychiatry, Menninger Clinic in Topeka, Kansas.
 (He had studied graphology as part of his doctorate psychology program in Holland in the 1920s that was influenced by Robert Saudek.)